RunestoneInteractive/RunestoneServer/pip/source/Installation/installation.rst

 -----------------------------------

 You will need a text editor.
 There are many options for this.
-For example, serious programmers often use Eclipse.
+For example, serious programmers often use Eclipse or XCode.
 But we do not recommend it for beginniners.
 There's too much stuff to configure.
-Definitiely **do not** try using MS Word, because it doesn't save documents as plain text, and it doesn't do any syntax highlighting or other useful things.
+Definitely **do not** use MS Word.
+Word doesn't save documents as plain text, which is necessary to write and run programs, and it doesn't do any syntax highlighting or other useful things.

-The editor that we will help you to use is called NotePad++.
+The editor that we will help you to use is called **NotePad++**.
 Please download it from `this site <http://notepad-plus-plus.org/download/>`_.
-Download it and then run the installer to install NotePad++.
+Download it and then run the installer to install NotePad++, like you would most programs you download.

 .. note::

    Important!
 Before you create your first program, you need to make one small change in the Preferences for NotePad++.
 This will save you lots of "Python indent errors" anguish later.
-   Under Settings -> Preferences -> Language Menu/Tab Settings tick the check box for "Expand Tabs" leaving the value at "4" and press the "Close" button.
+   Under *Settings -> Preferences -> Language Menu/Tab Settings*, tick the check box for "Expand Tabs", leaving the value at "4", and press the "Close" button.

    .. image:: Figures/tabs.JPG

 Follow the instructions below.
-It will be quite intuitive.
-The one thing to keep in mind is that NotedPad++ is an environment for creating python programs.
+It should be quite intuitive.
+The one thing to keep in mind is that NotePad++ is an environment for _creating_ python programs.
 It doesn't run them!

 You'll have to install a little more stuff to make that work, as described in later sections.
 (If you'd like to see a demonstration of NotePad++, Dr. Chuck has a screen cast for the use of NotePad++.
 You can either view this `on YouTube <http://www.youtube.com/watch?v=o0X-VHX6ls0>`_ or you can download the high-quality `QuickTime version <http://www-personal.umich.edu/~csev/courses/shared/podcasts/windows-python-notepad-plus.mov>`_